Labs64/swid-generator/README.md

 ## Compatibility

-This library is compatible with J2SE 1.6 or newer.
+This library requires J2SE 1.6+.
 All dependencies are handled by Maven.